Oleffa/LeagueAI/README.md

 Attention: The old version can be found in the branch "LeagueAI_2017".

-Attentino: This project is still under development, the datasets I generate and the YOLOv3 object detection weights I trained will be made available soon!
+Attention: This project is still under development, the datasets I generate and the YOLOv3 object detection weights I trained will be made available soon!
 Meanwhile check out the included report on how to generate synthetic training data for League of Legends.

 # OLD VERSION
 This is a newer version of the old implementation and shall provide a framework that lets you build your own applications based on detecting objects in the game.
 As an example I will implement the old 2017 LeagueAI bot on this framework.